GLOBAL MARKETS-Dollar slips, stocks flat after U.S. jobs data

 The pan-European FTSEurofirst 300 index fell 0.5 percent to close at 1,344.74.

-The U.S. dollar index, a measure of the greenback against a basket of currencies, reached a high of 88.19, its highest level since June 2010, before slipping back to 87.682, a loss of 0.37 percent on the day.
+The U.S. dollar index, a measure of the greenback against a basket of currencies, reached a high of 88.19, its best level since June 2010, before slipping back to 87.656, a loss of 0.40 percent on the day.

 Brent crude oil steadied above $83 a barrel, consolidating after several months of sharp falls, as the U.S. jobs data pointed to stronger economic growth and the dollar remained near four-year highs.

-The benchmark 10-year Treasury note rose 17/32 in price to yield 2.3155 percent, after hitting a one-month high of 2.407 percent before the jobs data.
-(Reporting by Herbert Lash; Additional reporting by Ryan Vlastelica in New York; Editing by Dan Grebler, Leslie Adler and Peter Galloway)
+The benchmark 10-year Treasury note rose 15/32 in price to yield 2.3209 percent, after hitting a one-month high of 2.407 percent before the jobs data.
+(Reporting by Herbert Lash; Additional reporting by Ryan Vlastelica in New York; Editing by Dan Grebler and Leslie Adler)

 * Deal comes a week after Fredriksen snaps up West Mira rig (Adds detail, share, background)